The Primary Source Of Information For Osha Standards Is

 Staying Ahead of Changes

 OSHA updates standards regularly.
-New ones are issued, and existing ones are revised based on emerging risks or better scientific understanding.
+Also, new ones are issued, and existing ones are revised based on emerging risks or better scientific understanding.
 If you’re only reading summaries or secondhand information, you might miss critical updates.
 The primary source keeps you current — and compliant.

 How It Works (or How to Do It)